tylerharter/cs301-projects/spring19/p6/README.md

 ## Q7: which wine varieties are anagrams of the phrase "antibus governance"?

-If you liked Professor Langdon's adventures in Da Vinci Code, you'll like this one. :)
+If you liked Professor Langdon's adventures in Da Vinci Code, you'll have fun with this one. :)

 An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, using all the original letters exactly once.